 \section{Discussion and Analysis}

-\textbf{Gap analysis between actual deployment evaluation and actual defense effect}.
-In our implementation evaluation (Section~\ref{sec:real world}), we make use of WFDefProxy to deploy CWFD in the real Tor network.
-WFDefProxy is a generic platform for quick defense deployment and performance verification.
-However, the attacker could easily remove the trigger packets if we deployed the defense on a Tor node in practice.
-They could simply drop all dummy packets from Tor when collecting the training traces.
-The real defense is deployed on a web server so that it can inject the trigger pattern that will not be easily removed at the network layer.
-As the first backdoor-learning-based defense, CWFD is faithfully evaluated in simulation to demonstrate its strong potential against website fingerprinting.
-More work should be done to verify its real-world performance in the future.

 \textbf{Exploration of optimizing trigger patterns for different target labels}.
-In Subsection~\ref{sec:abl}, we have explored the potential impact of the choice of target label on the effectiveness of CWFD defense.
+In Subsection~\ref{sec:abl}, we have explored the potential impact of the choice of target label on the effectiveness of TrapFlow defense.
 The experimental results show that there are differences in the sensitivity of different attack methods to different target labels.
-Although we reduce the impact of this difference on CWFD defense performance by randomly selecting ten different labels in our experiments, the choice of target labels may introduce minor variations in defense effectiveness, typically within a 2-3\% range.
-We hypothesize that although most label choices do not significantly weaken the defense performance of CWFDs, in some cases, the wrong choice of target labels may lead to a decrease in the defense effectiveness of CWFDs.
-Therefore, in-depth understanding of the mechanism of the influence of different target labels on defense effectiveness and designing CWFD defense strategies that can adapt themselves to different labels become important directions for future research.
-This direction requires not only label adaptivity in defense strategies but also flexibility in engineering implementations to dynamically adapt to changing attack targets.
+Although we reduce the impact of this difference on TrapFlow defense performance by randomly selecting ten different labels in our experiments, the choice of target labels may introduce minor variations in defense effectiveness, typically within a 2-3\% range.
+We hypothesize that although most label choices do not significantly weaken the defense performance of TrapFlows, in some cases, the wrong choice of target labels may lead to a decrease in the defense effectiveness of TrapFlows.
+For this reason, it is important for future research to fully understand how the different target labels affect the effectiveness of defenses and to come up with TrapFlow defense strategies that can change based on the labels.